-Mr Craig Basson
+Mr Basson resigned on 8 April 2018.
 Mr Basson is a Fellow of the Institute of Chartered Accountants, a Fellow of the Governance Institute of Australia, a Graduate of the Australian Institute of Company Directors' course and holds a B.Com (Hons) degree in Accounting and Finance.
-Mr Basson also serves as the Chief Financial Officer of the consolidated entity and has over 20 years' experience in auditing, accounting and financial management of resource and other companies.
+Mr Basson has over 20 years' experience in auditing, accounting and financial management of resource and other companies.